pfvernon2/OSCine/README.md

 Future versions will likely support Swift 5.5 async operations.

+While OSCine has fully integrated network support full access to packet creation and parsing are included so that other transport layers could be utilized if desired.

 ### Why another OSC library in Swift?

 I created this package for my own uses as I found the available open source packages lacking for my purposes.
 Initially I was not planning to release this, however in the process of developing it I found Apples documentation and examples for creating Network Protocol Framers to be shamefully lacking.
 I felt it was worth contributing this example back to the community simply to make another protocol framer example available.